apache/cordova-docs/www/docs/en/6.x/guide/appdev/security/index.md

     under the License.

 title: Security Guide
+toc_title: Manage security
+description: Information and tips for building a secure application.
 ---

 # Security Guide

 The following guide includes some security best practices that you should consider when developing a Cordova application.
 Please be aware that security is a very complicated topic and therefore this guide is not exhaustive.
 If you believe you can contribute to this guide, please feel free to file an issue in Cordova's bug tracker under ["Documentation"](https://issues.apache.org/jira/browse/CB/component/12316407).
 This guide is designed to be applicable to general Cordova development (all platforms) but special platform-specific considerations will be noted.

 ## This guide discusses the following topics:
 * Whitelist